Hotel Features

 VISITING TEMPE

-Activities
+Outdoor Activities

 Tempe’s warm and irresistible climate makes it easy to step outside to enjoy the many recreational activities the area has to offer in any season.
 In the midst of this stunning urban community lie mountains, trails, lakes and parks.
 Great facilities, an ideal location and picturesque landscape make Tempe the perfect place for your next outdoor adventure, including boating, hiking, biking and golf.